itsjohannawren/pd-wrap/README.md

 pd-wrap
 =======

+WARNING!
+There are bound to be bugs as this is UNFINISHED!
+Use at your own risk!

 A "simple" wrapper for CLI applications that allows immediate incident creation in PagerDuty for failures or excessive run times.